jundalisay/spblist/content/en/faqs/site.md

 {{< r a="Asker" >}}
 I want you to explain a certain phenomenon using your Superphysics, or simplify a scientific work of a 16th century author.

+Or I want to validate whether a claim or idea by an inventor, such as a Star Trek style replicator that disassembles and reassembles atoms, will be possible in Superphysics.

 How can I do that?
 {{< /r >}}